 This follows from the fact that if $H$ is vertex-transitive and $G$ is an $H$-critical graph containing a cut vertex $v$, partial homomorphisms of $G$ to $H$ may be combined at $v$ contradicting the fact that $G$ is $H$-critical.

-For a set $S \subset V(G)$, the neighbourhood of $S$, denoted $N(S)$, is the set of vertices that share an edge with a vertex in $S$.
+For a set $S \subseteq V(G)$, the neighbourhood of $S$ is denoted $N(S)$ and is defined as $N(S) = \cup_{v \in S} N(v)$.
 The path with $t$ edges is denoted $P_t$, and will be referred to as the path of \emph{length} $t$.
 The \emph{internal vertices} of a path are the vertices of the path that are not endpoints of the path.